c2v4/Java-Collections-Overview/slides.md

     }
 ```
 * Allows duplicates
-* Usually allow storing _null_
+* Usually allows storing _null_

 ???
 > It is not inconceivable that someone might wish to implement a list that prohibits duplicates, by throwing runtime exceptions when the user attempts to insert them, but we expect this usage to be rare.

 * add shifts elements that are past provided index
-* keep in mind that ordered is not sorted
+* keep in mind that 'ordered' is not same as 'sorted'
 ---
 ## Types:
 * ArrayList